 The Left Hand of Darkness • The Word for World Is Forest • The Dispossessed • The Earthsea series

 Ursula K. Le Guin was born in Berkeley, California, the daughter of a pioneering anthropologist, Alfred L. Kroeber, and a best-selling biographer, Theodora Kroeber.
-Le Guin’s career as novelist, poet, essayist, translator, and children’s book writer has so far lasted over half a century, and earned her a Newberry, five Nebulas, and five Hugos, among many other awards, and in 2014 she was awarded the National Book Foundation Medal for Distinguished Contribution to American Letters.
+Le Guin’s career as novelist, poet, essayist, translator, and children’s book writer spanned more than half a century, and earned her five Nebulas and five Hugos, among many other awards, and in 2014 she was awarded the National Book Foundation Medal for Distinguished Contribution to American Letters.
 Her books, whether science fiction, fantasy, or historical fiction, challenge our ideas of what’s natural and inevitable in human relations—and celebrate courage, endurance, risk-taking, and above all, freedom.
 Best known for her science fiction Hainish novels and stories, which include The Left Hand of Darkness (1969) and The Dispossessed (1974), as well as for her fantasy series Earthsea, her work has influenced a host of modern writers, including Neil Gaiman, Terry Pratchett, David Mitchell, Salman Rushdie, Zadie Smith, and Algis Budrys.
 Michael Chabon has said that Le Guin’s writing “helped shape my way of thinking about men and women, love and war.
 She was and remains a central figure for me.”

 MalafrenaUrsula K. Le Guin